 What is the impact of shipping on climate change?

-Shipping CO2 emissions already increased by approximately 70% since 1990.
-Under a business-as-usual scenario and if other sectors of the economy reduce emissions to keep global temperature increases below 2 degrees Celsius, shipping could represent a whopping 10% of global GHG emissions by 2050.
+The Third IMO GHG Study (2014) estimated that for the period 2007–2012, shipping emitted 1,000 Mt CO2, equaling approximately 3.1% of annual global CO2 emissions.
+The latest update to the study by CE Delft projects shipping emissions to increase by up to 120% by 2050 if other sectors decarbonise successfully.
+Under a business-as-usual scenario and if other sectors of the economy reduce emissions to keep global temperature increase below 2 degrees Celsius, shipping could represent some 10% of global GHG emissions by 2050.

 What is the EEDI?